ethersphere/enterprise.github.io/docs/contribute.md

 title: How to contribute
 sidebar_label: How to contribute
 slug: /contribute
+draft: true
 ---

 TO DO: Add description how to contribute through github PRs.